decargroup/ifo_gazebo/README.md

 >**Note:  We prefer `catkin build` instead of `catkin_make` to build a ROS workspace, but `catkin_make` should also be possible.
 Check out the [documentation for catkin](https://catkin-tools.readthedocs.io/en/latest/verbs/catkin_build.html).**

 ### Building the PX4-Autopilot Source Code
 To compile PX4 manually, we must first install the toolchain.
 Thankfully PX4 provides an install script which installs everything required.
 The PX4 documentation cites that their installation scripts, are intended for a _clean_ Ubuntu 18.04 installation.
-It might still work for a non-fresh installation though.
+It might still work for a non-fresh installation, but it is recommended to run `rm -rf ~/.ros` beforehand.

     bash ~/catkin_ws/src/ifo_gazebo/PX4-Autopilot/Tools/setup/ubuntu.sh